Yiming-M/CLIP-EBC/README.md

 ### 3. Testing on NWPU Test

 To evaluate get the result on NWPU Test, use the `test_nwpu.py` instead.
+You can download the pretrained weights [here](https://drive.google.com/drive/folders/1hEHRsyOxvtbnq8UR0iXnQ7kcKO7aaYVM?usp=sharing).

 ```bash
 python test_nwpu.py \